 - Currency exchange rates that could make an offshore investor appear more favorable in the country in which they invest.

 Yes, offshore investing can offer advantages, but failing to move your money offshore legally — or doing so without considering the myriad regulations that govern such decisions — may mean you face criminal investigations and Internal Revenue Service (IRS) audits.
 It’s best to have a clear understanding of the process before diving in.

-Moving Money Overseas Legally: An Overview
+Moving Money Overseas Legally: A 4-Step Overview

 Moving your money to an offshore company can carry negative implications.
 Many assume that doing so is tied to tax evasion or criminal activity, which makes working with a trusted tax advisor who can oversee your efforts critical.
 Even moving to another country can have significant tax implications.

 Make sure you follow the right steps to handle this process legally.

 You will need the right documents to open an offshore bank account, and many of them are the same as those you would use to open an account in the United States.
 These may include:

 - Information about what you plan to do with the account, if relevant